 Will these upgrades affect reliability?

 When installed correctly, reliability typically improves.
-The lighter trigger allows for better accuracy without affecting ignition, and the Eagle’s Talon extractor enhances cycling consistency.
+The lighter trigger allows for better control without affecting ignition, and the Eagle’s Talon extractor enhances cycling consistency.
 Always function test after installation.

 Are these parts compatible with all TX22 models?